 Children 4–11: half-day US$65 / full-day US$120.

 Bank transfer (USD or ZWG), Visa, Mastercard, and EcoCash.
-A 50% deposit secures the booking; the balance is due on arrival.
+A 20% non-refundable deposit secures the booking; the balance is due 30 days before arrival.

 Yes.
 Preferential rates for Zimbabwean residents and SADC nationals — typically around 20% off rack.